-We have a great team at Wheels of Change.
-Alpha Project, a nonprofit(501(c)(3)) with more than 30 years experience serving the homeless, runs this program.
-Mayor Faulconer and City Councilman Scott Sherman support Wheels Of Change and announced the program's opening February 26th, 2018.
-Over a dozen cities including Albuquerque, Austin, Chicago, Denver, Lexington, Portland and Seattle have successfully implemented similar programs in recent years.
+Alpha Project, a nonprofit(501(c)(3)) with more than 30 years of experience serving the homeless, runs this program.
+Mayor Faulconer and City Councilman Scott Sherman support Wheels Of Change and announced the program's opening on February 26th, 2018.
+Over a dozen cities including Albuquerque, Austin, Chicago, Denver, Lexington, Portland, and Seattle have successfully implemented similar programs in recent years.

 Wheels of Change statistics:

-- With our recent expansion, we have cleaned not only the downtown area but Southeast SD, Barrio Logan, Memorial Oak Park, Mountain View, Shell town, East Village, Gas lamp Quarter, Horton Plaza, City Heights, Cortez Hill, North Park, and Hillcrest!
+With our recent expansion, we clean not only the downtown area but Southeast SD, Barrio Logan, Memorial Oak Park, Mountain View, Shell town, East Village, Gaslamp Quarter, Horton Plaza, City Heights, Cortez Hill, North Park, and Hillcrest!

 Wheels of Change featured recently in California Live TV show: